 Farm Tour passes are per car and are $30 in advance (by Friday), or $40 the weekend of the tour.
 One pass is good for an entire vehicle.
 Passes can be purchased online, or from the first farm you visit with cash or check.

 What types of farms are on the tour?

-ASAP’s Farm Tour showcases a variety of farms, including fruit and vegetable farms, creameries, vineyards, orchards, fiber farms, farms that raise animals, and more!
-The Farm Tour is a chance to experience firsthand the diversity of working farms in Western North Carolina and learn about their practices, philosophies, and stories.
-Choose farms that interest you, and plan for about 2-4 farms to visit per day.
+ASAP’s Farm Tour showcases a variety of farms, including fruit and vegetable farms, creameries, vineyards, orchards, fiber farms, farms that raise animals, and much more!
+The Farm Tour is a chance to experience firsthand the diversity of working farms in Western North Carolina and learn about their growing practices, methods, and farm stories.
+Choose farms that interest you, and plan for about three to four farms to visit per day.
 All farms have products for sale and some will be offering meals for purchase.
 Many farms offer family friendly activities like hayrides, u-pick, and visiting with farm animals.
-Click the image below for a tour map and descriptions of each farm cluster, or grouping.

-- Farm Tour packing list: Use our Farm Tour Planning Tips for recommendations on what to bring, like good walking shoes, water bottles, cash, and a cooler to take home fresh products.
+Pack supplies: Use our Farm Tour Planning Tips for recommendations on what to bring to with you on the tour, including good walking shoes, a water bottle, cash, and a cooler to take home fresh products.

-- A dog sitter: Just a reminder that no dogs or other pets are permitted on the tour.
+Plan for a dog sitter: No dogs or other pets are permitted on the tour.
 They can pose food safety threats and be hazardous to farm animals.

-Yes!
-Volunteer for the tour and spend one afternoon welcoming visitors at a participating farm, and then tour for free on the day you aren’t volunteering.
-Sign up online or contact us for more information.
+Volunteers spend one afternoon (12-5 pm) welcoming visitors at a participating farm, and then tour for FREE on the day they aren’t volunteering.
+Sign up and learn more at the link below.